dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 X3 and X5 camera fixed to an aircraft will record images that pitch and roll with the aircraft as it moves.
 Multi rotor aircraft need to pitch and roll simply to move horizontally, and so getting a stable horizontal shot is not possible.
 A gimbal is used to keep a camera or sensor horizontal when its mount (e.g. aircraft) is moving.
 The gimbal has three motors controlling rotation in orthogonal axes.
 The gimbal feeds gyroscope information back to the motor controllers to compensate for rotational movement of the mount.

 In addition to stabilization, the three motors can be used to control the direction the camera is pointing, and can be used to smoothly track a target, or pan a shot.
 The three axes of rotation are referred to as Pitch, Roll and Yaw, and the gimbal orientation is referred to as its attitude.
-Explanations of these axes can be found in the [Flight Control Concepts](https://developer.dji.com/mobile-sdk/documentation/introduction/flightController_concepts.html).
+Explanations of these axes can be found in the [Flight Control Concepts](https://developer.dji.com/mobile-sdk/documentation/introduction/flightController_concepts.html) section of the Mobile SDK.

 Gimbals have mechanical limits (or stops) to their rotation around each axis.
 When a sensor is mounted on a gimbal, many data and control lines are required to go from mount to sensor.
 These control lines are usually bundled in a cable assembly or flex circuit, both of which will limit the available rotation of the gimbal.
 Additionally, gimbals will also limit rotation so cameras cannot see landing gear or the product itself.